walterbender/Syllabi/edtech.md

 ---------------------

 * How does Sugar go "beyond black boxes"?
+* Does it matter that learners and teachers contribute code to Sugar?
 * How does Sugar stike a balance between control and autonomy?

 Suggested Reading